FE Crown Fund Ratings enable investors to distinguish between funds that are strongly outperforming their benchmark and those that are not.

 FE Crown Fund Ratings are not individual fund recommendations, and should not be seen as specific advice, but a quantitative rating to provide a basis for refining and monitoring a list of funds that would be suitable for consideration.

 Due to the focus on alpha, FE Crown Fund Ratings are by definition aimed at the active investor.
-Tracker-type funds are rated, but, unless they are poor at tracking the index, their ratings will be of little value.
+Tracker-type funds are rated using our Passive Crown Rating Methodology.

 Which funds qualify for FE Crown Fund Ratings?